klausahrenberg/WThermostatBeca/README.md

 ## Notice
 Modifying and flashing of devices is at your own risk.
 I'm not responsible for bricked or damaged devices.
 I strongly recommend a backup of original firmware before installing any other software.
 ## Features
-The firmware is not finished yet, actual only for testing purposes
-### Working
-* Configuration of AccessPoint and MQTT connection via Web-Interface
+* Configuration of Wifi and MQTT connection via web interface
+* Firmware upload via web interface
 * NTP and time zone synchronisation to set the clock of thermostat
 * Reading of parameters via MQTT: desiredTemperature, actualTemperature, actualFloorTemperature, deviceOn, manualMode, ecoMode, locked
-* Setting of parameters via MQTT: desiredTemperature, deviceOn
-### Still to do
-* Setting of all other parameters
+* Setting of all parameters abive via MQTT
-* Reading and Setting of time schedules
+* Reading and Setting of time schedule
 ## Limitations
 The thermostat is working independent from the Wifi-Module.
 That means, functionality of the thermostat itself will not and can't be changed.
 This firmware replaces only the communication part of the thermostat, which is handled by the ESP module.
 I have tested this only with model bac-002-wifi - I assume, it should work with other devices too.
 The Tuya devices has a serial communication standard (MCU commands) which is only different in parameters.
 So if your Thermostat has not only a heating relay, for example an additional cooling circuit, it will not work actually.
 But there should arrive some unknown commands at the MQTT server.